 If you’re not familiar with Rapha, it was worn in the Tour de France by Team Sky and winner Chris Froome.

+But be warned.
 Rapha’s products are unashamedly high-end, with a lightweight short-sleeve jersey costing £100+.
-And if doesn’t put you off, a rain jacket will set you back £260.
+And if that doesn’t put you off, a rain jacket will set you back £260.

-As high quality as the products are, it is correct to say Rapha is also a marketing phenomenon and the quality of its content marketing is as high as its £155 lightweight bib shorts.
+As high-quality as the products are, it is correct to say Rapha is also a marketing phenomenon and the quality of its content marketing is as high as the price of its £155 lightweight bib shorts.

 Your own publishing platform